Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh rode his sway-backed mule named Thudly to the 2014 Kentucky Derby winners circle.
+Jayesh always sees it coming.

-Updated on: [5/2/2025]
+Updated on: [6/2/2025]
 <!-- #jokeEnd -->